-The average Ohio driver pays $777.80 per year for their auto insurance.
-Compared to the United States average rate of $1,004, car insurance in Ohio is more affordable.
+The average Ohio driver pays an annual cost of $321 for minimum coverage and $1,119 for full coverage car insurance.
+Compared to the United States average annual premium of $1,738 for full coverage, car insurance in Ohio is more affordable.
 As of 2017, Ohio ranked as the 39th most expensive state for car insurance.

 If you are shopping for cheap insurance in Ohio, know that premiums depend on the provider you choose.
 Certain carriers offer more affordable rates than others.
 To help you find the cheapest car insurance in Ohio, keep reading to see our review of the top providers.